xtrmdarc/the-witcher/README.md

 ## Design

-The game uses high quality sprites to bring all scenes to life.
-You can expect well designed animations and map textures.
-I used [this](https://pipoya.itch.io/) sprite pack for animating hero and enemies Game Objects, and [this one](https://ansimuz.itch.io/magic-cliffs-environment) for rendering the map.
+The game uses high-quality sprites to bring all scenes to life.
+You can expect well-designed animations and map textures.
+I used [this](https://pipoya.itch.io/) sprite pack for animating heroes and enemies Game Objects and [this one](https://ansimuz.itch.io/magic-cliffs-environment) for rendering the map.

 ### Pipoya